Trump says he and Putin discussed getting humanitarian aid to Venezuela

 Trump’s call with Putin came days after an attempted uprising led by Guaido failed to turn key military figures against Maduro.

 Trump’s closest advisers have sharply objected to Russia’s presence in the hemisphere and blamed Moscow for helping keep Maduro in place.
-Secretary of State Mike Pompeo said that Maduro had been ready to flee Venezuela on Tuesday but reversed his plan after Russia intervened.
+Secretary of State Mike Pompeo said Maduro had been ready to flee Venezuela on Tuesday but reversed his plan after Russia intervened.
 Russia denied the allegation.

+White House spokeswoman Sarah Sanders said there was no daylight between Trump on Pompeo on the issue.

+“The president was relaying what President Putin said him - that’s it,” Sanders told reporters.

 The United States and most other Western countries support Guaido, who invoked the constitution in January to declare himself interim president, arguing that Maduro’s 2018 re-election was illegitimate.